Projectors

 Chat with us today!

 The opening phases of a new year lend themselves very well to looking ahead, which means movie fans often gravitate to science fiction greats even more in the first quarter.
-This time we’re exploring a rather controversial chapter in the annals of the cinematic genre.
+Last time we looked at a very optimistic sci fi masterpiece, and this time we’re exploring a rather controversial chapter in the annals of the cinematic genre.

 David Lynch’s 1984 version of Dune may have been a middling box office performer, but to say it’s since become a cult favorite would be an understatement.
 Much like Blade Runner, this movie has so many versions and cuts you’d need an Excel sheet to keep them in order.
 Also, it doesn’t help that Lynch himself doesn’t want much to do with the film, claiming that none of the versions released reflect his vision for the picture.
 None of that changes the reality of Dune 1984 being a masterclass of photography, makeup, set design, locale creation, and acting.
 Despite all the drama associated with this movie, almost four decades later it still stands as a classic, and even though there’s no 4K HDR disc, it looks spectacular and should be enjoyed by science fiction-minded cinephiles.